 These assessments were made within the context of the audit of the annual financial statements overall and the formation of our opinion expressed above.
 We have no opinion to make on the components of these annual financial statements taken individually.

-Valuation of equity interests
+Valuation of equity interests and related receivables

 (Note 2.3 to the annual financial statements)

 Risk identified